AndWeiss/Molecules/README.md

 * **case 'D':**
 more damping in the collisions
-if the value is above one the velocity of two colliding molecules is higher than its initial velocity `damping -= 0.001;`
+if the value is above **1** the velocity of two colliding molecules is higher than its initial velocity which means that energy is created within the collision
+`damping -= 0.001;`
 * **case 'S':**
 less damping in the collisions
 `damping += 0.001;`
 * **case  'E':**
 more "air" drag
 `drag[0] +=  0.005;`
 `drag[1] +=  0.005;`
 * **case  'W':**
 less "air" drag
 `drag[0] -= 0.005;`
 `drag[1] -= 0.005;`
 * **case  'F':**
 set the ellipses to be filled with greyscale or only the outlines
 `fillin = !fillin;`
 * **case  'B':**
+increase the mean size of the
 `globalcoresize *=1.1;`
 `coresize = Mat.multiply(coresize,1.1);`
 * **case  'V':**